pilegard/cogfoundations/index.Rmd

 Condensed from Walinga version; American spellings used; Imperial measurements used; some content adapted to suit course.

 #### Second edition {-}
-Revisions to first edition version: Structure and framing reorganized.
+Second edition revisions by Hayden Schill: Structure and framing reorganized.
 More recent content on multisensory integration added.
 Computer vision added.

 Cover photo by Mathilda Khoo on Unsplash.